This is just a side-blog for the totally awesome

 Conclusion:

-A lot of people also talks about Ennis being pessimistic, nihilistic, misanthropic, etc. Pretty weird how the only two genuinely good characters were the ones that prevailed and managed to get a happy ending.
+A lot of people also talk about Ennis being pessimistic, nihilistic, misanthropic, etc. Pretty weird how the only two genuinely good characters were the ones that prevailed and managed to get a happy ending.
 The Boys is incredible optimistic lol.

 And the lesson learned is that, for next The Boys comics' posts, I'm gong to limit comments to followers only from the start.
 I don't need other hundreds of shocked vanilla normies swarming in.